 Social Media services pricing can seem tricky and full of nuances.
-Here are some specific tips on how to price your services social media services:
+Here are some tips we recommend for pricing your services social media services the fair way.

 Find Your Magic Number

-First, figure out how much you want to make per year and how many hours you want to work per week – then calculate the number backwards.
+First, figure out how much you want to make per year and how many hours you want to work per week – then calculate the number backward.

 For example, if you want to make $100k a year, with five clients you need to bring in an average of $20,000 per client, or about $1,700 per month, per client.
 Having SMART goals will help you put your full compensation terms together for each client.